Crypto taxes in Italy 2026: rates, filing, legalization

 3

-You don’t have to explain its origin.
+You are not required to explain its origin.
 Declare it as patrimonio iniziale.
-Tax applies only to gains after the residency date.
+Tax only on gains after the residency date.

 4